 - Thank you for being content with being a pastor and believing that, despite its shortcomings and frustrations, you can make the biggest difference for the Lord right where He has you.

+Just the other day in a local restaurant, I ran into an old friend who is sadly aware of almost ten pastors that have recently left their ministries for good.
 Truly, just staying by the stuff makes you a hero in my book and, more importantly, the Lord’s as well!
 By the way, the originator of the “man in the arena” sentiment continues to occupy a place of “rare air” in our American culture, Mount Rushmore.
 A place, by the way, not occupied by the critics, the holdouts, the timid, the quitters.
 Yes, it often feels easier to vacate the God-assigned position that is the source of so much mental stress and emotional angst, but…you will not regret the ultimate thanks that is yours, by God’s grace, if you will just hold on until Jesus sends for/comes for you.

 Lu 19:13 “And he called his ten servants, and delivered them ten pounds, and said unto them, Occupy till I come.”